Bali Ash Cloud Claim Advice

 Many airlines will offer full refunds or rescheduling at no cost in the event of cancellation due to natural disasters and we would recommend policyholders liaise with the airline/s, travel agent/s and associated travel providers to minimise any loss / claim.

 For Single Trip and Multi Trip policies purchased on or after 08:31 AEST on 31 December 2018:

 Insurance serves to provide cover for sudden and unforeseen risks.
 It is not possible to insure against known risks and the policy specifically excludes claims resulting from circumstances known at the time of policy purchase or trip booking and which could reasonably be expected to give rise to a claim.

-Whilst this advice details a preliminary assessment of potential policy response, it is anticipated that no cover will be afforded for any claim arising from an eruption of Mount Agung under policies purchased on or after 12:01PM on 22 November 2017 or trips booked under an Annual Multi Trip policy on or after 12:01PM AEST on 22 November 2017.
+Whilst this advice details a preliminary assessment of potential policy response, it is anticipated that no cover will be afforded for any claim arising from an eruption of Mount Agung under policies purchased on or after 08:31 AEST on 31 December 2018 or trips booked under an Annual Multi Trip policy on or after 12:01PM AEST on 31 December 2018.